When TMJ Dysfunction Contributes to Meniere’s Disease

-Meniere’s Disease is a true inner ear condition that may lead to vertigo, alterations in hearing, and tinnitus.
-For numerous patients, additional TMJ dysfunction can intensify the pressure and discomfort around the ear, exacerbating the symptoms.
-At the TMJ & Sleep Therapy Centre of Kansas City, we focus on pinpointing and alleviating these interrelated issues for enduring relief and stability.
+Meniere’s Disease is a genuine inner ear disorder that can cause vertigo, hearing changes, and tinnitus.
+However, for many patients, underlying TMJ dysfunction adds pressure and irritation around the ear, worsening symptoms.
+At the TMJ & Sleep Therapy Centre of Kansas City, we help identify and relieve these overlapping causes for lasting comfort and stability.

 Meniere’s Disease treatment at the TMJ & Sleep Therapy Centre of New Orleans